CoderDoubleflower/Sub2apiAuditer/README.md

 ## Community Tricks

 Tricks are shareable.
-Anyone can publish one, and they show up in everyone's dashboard within the hour — in the **Available Tricks** list on the Tricks tab, next to your local ones.
+Anyone can publish one, and they show up in everyone's dashboard within the hour, in the **Available Tricks** list on the Tricks tab, next to your local ones.

 **There is no registry server.** The index is a static `index.json` in [day50-dev/tricks](https://github.com/day50-dev/tricks), rebuilt hourly by a GitHub Action that crawls public repos carrying the topic `petsitter-trick`.
 No accounts, no approval queue, nothing to keep running.

 ### Installing

-From the dashboard, hit **Install** on any community entry — it downloads, verifies the checksum, and adds it to the selected trickset.
+From the dashboard, hit **Install** on any community entry.
+It downloads, verifies the checksum, and adds it to the selected trickset.
 Or from the CLI:

 ```bash
 pet search tool                  # search the index